Home

 Example: “He’s really flexing the perks he gets at the company.”

-If something is ‘gas’, it is cool, dope, awesome.
+Gas is gen z slang for cool, dope or awesome.
 Alternatively, if you are ‘gassing’ someone, that means you are supporting them or hyping them up.

 Example: